George Nagobads: International ice hockey career

 Nagobads served as the physician for the US men's national team at five Winter Olympics from 1968 to 1988, and at 15 other international tournaments from 1967 to 1990.
-He was also the physician for the US men's junior national team at five World Junior championships, and the US women's national team when it was established in 1990.
-He was the chief medical officer for USA Hockey from 1984 to 1992, and has sat on the Safety and Protective Equipment Committee for USA Hockey since 1984.
+He was also the physician for the US men's junior national team at five World Junior championships, and the US women's national team when established in 1990.
+He was the chief medical officer for USA Hockey from 1984 to 1992, and sat on the safety and protective equipment committee since 1984.
 He also served on the International Ice Hockey Federation (IIHF) Medical Committee from 1990 to 2010, and assisted with programs to eliminate doping in sport.

 In advance of the ice hockey at the 1980 Winter Olympics, Nagobads suggested to Herb Brooks that Mike Eruzione be named the US men's national team captain due to his leadership skills.
-Nagobads also welcome goaltender Jim Craig into this house, who wanted to live with a family while the national team trained.
-The US men's national team won the Olympic gold medal in 1980, which included a 4–3 victory over the Soviet Union national team known as the Miracle on Ice.
+Nagobads also welcomed Jim Craig into his house, a goaltender who wanted to live with a family during national team training.
+The US men's national team won the Olympic gold medal in 1980, which included a 4–3 victory versus the Soviet Union national team, known as the Miracle on Ice.
 Brooks wanted his team to play on lines lasting 40 seconds or less to stay energized by the third period.
-Nagobads stood beside Brooks with a stopwatch tracking the ice time for the players, and later joked that he never saw the game since he was focused on the watch during the entire game.
+Nagobads stood beside Brooks with a stopwatch tracking the ice time for the players, and later joked that he never saw the game since he was focused on the watch.
 He skipped the post-game celebration to complete injury reports for the players, when he was approached by players on the Soviet team who asked for translation assistance to buy Moon Boots for their wives.

 Nagobads published his memoirs of the US men's national team in his 2004 book, Gold, Bronze, & Silver: A Doctor's Devotion to American Hockey.
 In the 2004 film Miracle, actor Kenneth Welsh portrayed Nagobads in a story about the 1980 Winter Olympics team.
 In a 2010 interview, Nagobads stated that his fondest memories of hockey included the victory over the Soviet Union in 1980, and the subsequent gold medal victory in the final game versus the Finland national team.